 2. Post at Optimal Times

 Your audience isn't online 24/7.
 Scheduling lets you publish when your followers are most active (Wednesday 9 AM-1 PM, Thursday 9 AM-12 PM), maximizing visibility and engagement.
+Our guide to the best time of day to post on Facebook breaks down peak windows by industry and time zone.

 3. Batch Your Content Creation